CBID2/writetech-accelerator-portfolio-christinebelzie/docs/devops-cloud/reflection.md

 ## What I Learned

-- **Good documentation requires testing every single step.** I couldn't just write from memory—I had to follow my own instructions from scratch.
+- **Good documentation requires testing every single step.** I couldn't just write from memory.
+I had to follow my own instructions from scratch.
 This caught issues like forgetting to mention committing changes before pushing or not explaining what the `--force` flag does.

 - **Structure matters as much as content.** My first draft was one long page that would've been overwhelming.
 Breaking it into separate files (setup, step-by-step, troubleshooting, summary) made the information more digestible.

 - **Documentation architecture is a real thing.** How you organize information affects how usable it is.
-Users rarely read linearly—they jump to what they need, so navigation and structure are crucial.
+Users rarely read linearly.
+They tend to go to the sections that contain the information they need, so navigation and structure are crucial.

 - **Writing for people who can't ask follow-up questions is different.** In conversations, you can clarify information on the spot.
 With documentation, you get one chance to be clear, which made me reconsider almost every sentence.